Free · India · Updated 2026

 How is loan EMI calculated in India?

-Indian lenders use the reducing-balance formula: EMI = P × r × (1+r)ⁿ ÷ [(1+r)ⁿ − 1], where P is the principal, r is the monthly interest rate (annual rate ÷ 12 ÷ 100) and n is the tenure in months.
-The EMI stays fixed, but the interest-to-principal split inside it changes every month.
+Indian lenders use the reducing-balance (amortising) formula: EMI = P × r × (1+r)ⁿ ÷ [(1+r)ⁿ − 1], where P is the principal, r is the monthly interest rate (annual rate ÷ 12 ÷ 100) and n is the tenure in months.
+The EMI stays fixed for the whole tenure, but the split inside it changes every month: early instalments are mostly interest, later ones mostly principal.
+For example, a ₹30 lakh home loan at 9% for 20 years (240 months) works out to an EMI of about ₹26,993.
+Over the full tenure you repay roughly ₹64.8 lakh — about ₹34.8 lakh of it interest.

 Does a longer tenure reduce my EMI?